Santa Rosa de Copán, Honduras

 Coffee lovers will want to visit Beneficio Maya, where fine coffee is graded and roasted for export.
 Aside from being able to view the process, visitors can buy fresh export grade coffee.
-Take a taxi to the beneficio (US$0.55/person), as it’s a little hard to find.
-There is usually something to see year round, although most activity takes place during coffee harvest season (October – February).
+Take a taxi to the Beneficio (US$0.80/person), as it’s a little hard to find.
+There is usually something to see year-round, although most activity takes place during the coffee harvest season (October – February).

 Ten minutes outside of town on the road to Gracias is the village of La Montañita.
 There you will find Doricentro, a privately operated park with water toboggan, swimming and wading pools, light snacks and beverages, picnic areas, and music.
-An entrance fee of US$1.50 includes use of the toboggan and pools.
-Doricentro is open weekends and holidays.
+An entrance fee includes the use of the toboggan and pools.
+Doricentro is open on weekends and holidays.

 BEST UNUSUAL ATTRACTIONS